lino-framework/book/docs/dev/env.rst

 Setting up your work environment
 ================================

 Work in progress.
-Read at your own risk.
+Read and follow at your own risk.

 .. how to test just this document: